john-black-3k/sqlitestudio-linux-arm64/README.md

 ## (Only if you are building in UserLand app) How to put files in `/storage/internal/sqlite` directory inside UserLand

 You need to go to the following directory in an Android file manager app: `/storage/emulated/0/Android/data/tech.ula/files/storage` and create the `sqlite` subdirectory.
 This will be the `/storage/internal/sqlite` directory inside UserLand.
+See [Importing and exporting files in UserLAnd](https://github.com/CypherpunkArmory/UserLAnd/wiki/Importing-and-exporting-files-in-UserLAnd) wiki entry for more details.

 I recommend using Total Commander for Android 3.6 beta4 with support for Shizuku.
 Go [here](https://www.ghisler.ch/board/viewtopic.php?t=82510) to download.